Home health care services

 Medicaid does cover home health care services, and some states also cover personal care services or have optional Home and Community Services waivers for nonmedical home care.
 The bottom line is, unless you meet the low-income threshold for Medicaid, you or other family members will need your own resources to pay the cost of aging in place.

-"The idea of self-insuring sounds great until people actually have to pay the bills," says Brian Gordon,president of Maga Ltd., a long-term care planning agency in Riverwoods, Ill.
+"The idea of self-insuring sounds great until people actually have to pay the bills," says Brian Gordon, president of Maga Ltd., a long-term care planning agency in Riverwoods, Illinois.

-According to the 2011 price index of the American Association for Long-Term Care Insurance, the average price for a comprehensive policy, including a 100 percent home care benefit and skilled care coverage, is $1,480 for a single person at age 55.
+According to the 2014 price index of the American Association for Long-Term Care Insurance, the average price for $164,000 of benefits is $925 per year for a single male at age 55.
+A single woman would pay an average of $1,225 per year for the same level of benefits.
 For aging-in-place customers, coverage can include medical equipment, nursing and nonmedical home care, home modifications, such as ramps and grab bars, and even caregiver training courses.